natzhit/PostgreSQL-Project_Data-Jobs-Analysis/README.md

 - Among technical skills frequently mentioned in data analyst job postings, SQL is leading by a wide margin (1,247 mentions), followed by Excel and Python.
 - Programming skills like SQL, Python, and R are in high demand, while analyst tools such as Excel, Tableau, and Power BI also feature prominently.
 - Cloud-related skills are less common, with Azure appearing in 198 listings.
 ### 2.3 Remote vs on-site jobs
-The following query analyzes Data Analyst job postings in Canada, grouping them by job type.
-It uses a CASE statement to label jobs as "Remote" or "On-site", and counts the number of job postings in each category.
+The following query analyzes data analyst job postings in Canada, grouping them by job type.
+It uses a CASE statement to label jobs as "Remote" or "On-site" and counts the number of job postings in each category.
 ```sql
 SELECT
     job_title_short,